Skip to main content

 The Interplay of Androgen Receptor Polymorphisms and Clinical Outcomes

 The clinical implications of AR CAG repeat length in the context of long-term TRT are multifaceted.
-Studies have consistently demonstrated that men with shorter CAG repeats experience more significant improvements in following testosterone replacement compared to those with longer repeats, even with comparable increases in serum testosterone levels.
+Studies have consistently demonstrated that men with shorter CAG repeats experience more significant improvements in sexual function following testosterone replacement compared to those with longer repeats, even with comparable increases in serum testosterone levels.
 This highlights a crucial distinction ∞ achieving target serum concentrations does not invariably equate to optimal tissue-level androgenization.

 Consideration of the AR CAG repeat length offers a powerful predictive tool for tailoring therapeutic expectations and individualizing dosage regimens.
 Patients with longer CAG repeats may require a more aggressive approach to achieve satisfactory clinical responses, potentially involving higher testosterone dosages or a focus on optimizing DHT levels, given their reduced intrinsic receptor sensitivity.
 This approach underscores the necessity of moving beyond a simple “dose-to-level” paradigm towards a “dose-to-effect” strategy, informed by genetic insights.